-The aim of the comprehensive exam is to give students an opportunity to demonstrate mastery over relevant theory, methods, and empirical material in a subfield or set of related subfields, with an eye toward conducting related research.
-Exams can be taken in traditional or ‘synthetic areas;’ exams that bridge areas may be particularly useful for students whose emerging research agenda draws on multiple lines of scholarship.
-The topic and coverage of the exam should be substantially broader than a dissertation, and should cover foundational readings and current scholarship in one or more subfields.
-Specific exam areas will be developed by the student in conjunction with an examining committee of their choosing.
+The comprehensive exam gives you an opportunity to demonstrate mastery over relevant theory, methods, and empirical material in a subfield or set of related subfields, with an eye toward conducting related research.
+Exams can be taken in traditional or ‘synthetic’ areas.
+Exams that bridge areas may be useful for students whose emerging research agenda draws on multiple lines of scholarship.
+The topic and coverage of the exam should be substantially broader than a dissertation, and it should cover foundational readings and current scholarship in one or more subfields.
+Specific exam areas will be developed by you in collaboration with your committee.

-The exam committee shall consist of at least three faculty members selected by the student; once the exam is approved, one additional Sociology faculty will be assigned by lottery to the committee.
-At least two of the faculty members selected by the student must have at least 25% appointments in the Sociology department, and the third should have, at a minimum, adjunct status in the department.
-Additional members of the graduate faculty at UW may be added to the committee above the minimum of three.
+The exam committee should include at least three faculty members selected by the student.
+A departmental representative (DR) is also randomly assigned to the committee.
+At least two of the student-selected faculty members should have at least a 25% appointments in the sociology department.
+The third should have, at a minimum, adjunct status in the department.

 Requesting an Exam

 - Submit the Ph.D.
 Comprehensive Exam Request form, your narrative rationale, a reading list to the graduate program advisor (email@example.com).

 - Wait for approval and the assignment of the DR.